-Please remember that all benefits are subject to the brochure and are payable only when we determine the subject is the brochure and are payable only when we determine the subject is the subject to the brochure and are payable only when we determine the subject is the su brochure and are payable only when we determine they are medically necessary.
-Plan physicians must provide or arrange your car e and you must be hospitalized in a Plan facility. • In this Section, unlike Sections 5(a) and 5(b), the benefits.
+Important things you should keep in mind about these benefits: • Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary.
+Plan physicians must provide or arrange your care e and you must be hospitalized in a Plan facility. • In this Section, unlike Sections 5(a) and 5(b), the benefits.
 We added "(calendar year deductible ap deductible is: \$350 per person (\$700 per Self Plus enrollment) for the Standard Option Plan.
-There a plies)" when it applies.
-The cases of the cases of the cases of the entrollment, or \$700 per \$ llendar year Self and Family • Be sure to read Section 4, Your costs for covered sharing works.
-Also, read Section 9 about coordi Medicare. • The amounts listed below are for the charges bille or ambulance service for your surgery or care.
-A (i.e., physicians, etc.) are in Sections 5(a) or (b).
-YOUR PHYSICIAN MUST GET PRECERTIFI to Section 3 to be sure which services require prece TAYS.
-Please refer rtification.
-TAYS.
-Please refer to Section 3 to be sure which services require preces Benefit Description rtification. ion to Section 3 to be sure which services require preces rtification.
-You pay

-Note: If you want a private room when it is not medically necessary, you pay the additional charge above the semiprivate room rate.
+There a oplies)" when it applies.
+The ca s One enrollment, or \$700 per S lendar year Self and Family • Be sure to read Section 4, Your costs for covered sharing works.
+Also, read Section 9 about coordine Medicare. • The amounts listed below are for the charges bille or ambulance service for your surgery or care.
+An (i.e., physicians, etc.) are in Sections 5(a) or (b).
+YOUR PHYSICIAN MUST GET PRECERTIFIC to Section 3 to be sure which services require precer TAYS.
+Please refer Benefit Description pay patient hospital High Option Standard Option Room and board, such as Ward, semiprivate, or intensive care accommodations General nursing care Meals and special diets \$100 per day up to a maximum of \$500 per admission copay.
+10% after deductible Note: If you want a private room when it is not medically semiprivate room rate.